Christmas markets, festive holiday lighting, mild weather, and fewer crowds: there are many reasons to visit Florence in winter.

 Take a day trip to try Tuscan wines.

-If you’re a real wine geek, you won’t just want to visit the enoteche of Florence… you’ll likely want to go on a true wine tour of Tuscany.
+If you’re a real wine geek, you won’t just want to visit the enoteche of Florence… you’ll likely want to go on a true wine tour of Tuscany, one of the best day trips from Florence in the winter!

 There are a number of wine tours of Tuscany you can take as a day trip from Florence, bringing you to quaint Tuscan towns and villages like San Gimignano, Siena, and more.